orchidhq/Orchid/OrchidCore/src/orchid/resources/wiki/user-manual/getting-started/site-config.md

 {% extends '_wikiBase' %}

 {% block sectionIntro %}
-Orchid provides a powerful, yet simple and intuitive way to configure your site.
-It expects that large and complex sites may have lots of options set in a many-layered hierarchy, but does not sacrifice simplicity for power with smaller sites.
-To fully understand all that can be configured with the site config, you should refer to the Options section of the developer guide, refer to your plugins' documentation, or visit your admin panel.
-A basic description of site configuration and how to set it up follows.
-{% endblock %}

-{% block sectionBody %}

-## The Basics
-***

 All Orchid sites must have a config file in the root of the resources directory, called `config.yml`, which serves as the root of all site options.
 The entire site can be fully described in this one file, but if you have lots of options